 Specific Business Tax (SBT)

 This is another kind of indirect tax to replace the renounced Business Tax.
 Certain businesses that are excluded from VAT will instead be subject to SBT.
-According to revenue code the follow businesses carried in Thailand are subject to specific business tax.
+According to the revenue code, the following businesses carried in Thailand are subject to specific business tax.

 A. Banking, Financial or other similar businesses